The Biggest Wedding Manicure Mistakes to Avoid

 We're all for a fun nail design, but if you're not usually a "glitter and appliqué" kind of girl, your wedding day isn't the time to experiment with nail art.

-It's amazing what moisturizing your hands can do for your pictures.
-Massage cream into your cuticles and knuckles before your photographer takes close-ups of your bouquet or ring for instantly younger looking hands.
+It's amazing what a little hand cream can do for your pictures.
+For instantly younger looking hands, massage cream into your cuticles and knuckles before your photographer takes close-ups of your bouquet or ring.

-It's bound to happen and really isn't the end of the world.
+It's bound to happen with a polish manicure, but we promise it isn't the end of the world.
 Use the tip of the brush to fill in the hole, then let the polish dry for 30 seconds.
 Next, brush on a second coat of polish and finish with a thin clear top coat.